 - Simple harmonic motion, circular motion, and damped oscillators.

 A draft syllabus can be found here (pdf).
 This syllabus will get updated!

 There are a number of organisations, societies and other opportunities to have some physics fun.
 I encourage you to check some of these out:

 - Society of Physics Students.
 Join as a member via tribe link page: here.

 - Women in Physics group.
 Contact Prof. Novikova using inovikova'at'physics.wm.edu.

 - Mentoring for Careers in Physics (MCP).
-Professional mentoring for women interested in STEM careers.
+Professional mentoring for students from minoritized genders in phyiscs and interested in STEM careers.
 Contact me or Prof. Yang at rxyan2'at'wm.edu.